Naughty Bear: Plot

 Set in the 1980s, Naughty Bear is the only bear on Perfection Island who is not invited to Daddles' birthday party.
-Naughty tries to be nice anyway and even crafts a gift for the occasion, hoping he and Daddles could become friends.
-When two other bears, Chubby and Giggles, see that Naughty has a present, they laugh at him.
+Naughty tries to be nice anyway and even crafts a gift for the occasion, hoping he and Daddles can become friends.
+When Chubby and Giggles see that Naughty has a present, they laugh at him.
 This makes Naughty sulk back to his house.
 He then decides to get revenge on the bears, going on a killing spree and punishing the various other inhabitants of Perfection Island and any outside help that comes to their aid.
+His actions are influenced and commented on by an unseen British narrator with a demeanor reminiscent of a children's television show host.

-The episodes that follow have Naughty deal with a variety of unusual events: fighting ninja bears to take out Mayor Chubby whose re-electoral promise is to kill off Naughty; battling the military to punish Cozy for using birds to spy on him; killing Nibbles for raising the Un-Ted; fighting his way through the Bear Emergency Action Response (BEAR) unit to kill oil baron Trembles for intending to kill Naughty and build an oil rig over his hut; and executing Fluffy for unknowingly threatening all existence while taking down his robot bear army.
+The episodes that follow have Naughty deal with a variety of unusual events, such as fighting ninja bears to take out Mayor Chubby whose re-electoral promise is to kill Naughty, battling the military to punish Cozy for using birds to spy on Naughty, killing Nibbles for raising the Un-Ted, fighting his way through the Bear Emergency Action Response (BEAR) unit to kill oil baron Trembles for intending to kill Naughty and build an oil rig over his hut, and executing Fluffy and destroying his robot bear army for unknowingly threatening all existence.

-In the seventh episode, a bear named Sunbeam makes contact with aliens.
-However, the aliens enslave the bears and take over the island.
-After killing the aliens and Sunbear, Naughty Bear is congratulated by the other bears for his effort, and is even offered a cake.
-However, Daddles smashes the cake in Naughty's face, humiliating him in front of all the bears on the island as they all played him.
-Heartbroken, Naughty Bear goes back to his hut, but not before he destroys the cabin all the bears are in with an RPG.
+In the seventh episode, a bear named Sunbeam makes contact with aliens, resulting in the aliens enslaving the bears and taking over the island.
+After killing the aliens and Sunbeam, Naughty is congratulated by the other bears for his effort, and is even offered a cake.
+However, it is actually a prank, and Daddles smashes the cake in Naughty's face, humiliating him.
+Heartbroken, Naughty kills all the bears by blowing up the hut they are in with an RPG before going back to his hut.

-Three additional episodes were released as downloadable content (DLC).
-In the first, Naughty is invited to a cake tasting party to be the guest of honour.
-But learning it to be a trap by Cop Gordon as he calls in the superhero Danger Bear and his X-Bear team, Naughty not only punishes Gordon, but also the X-Bears and Danger Bear's number one fan, Bubble.
+Three additional episodes were released as DLC.
+In the first, Naughty is invited to a cake tasting party to be the guest of honor.
+It is discovered to be a trap by Cop Gordon, who calls in the superhero Danger Bear and his X-Bear team to kill Naughty.
 In the second, Naughty punishes the crew of Captain Bear Beard and Giggles when they intend to dig up Naughty Bear's house for buried treasure.
-In the last one, Naughty learns the bears enlisted Vampiricorn to do their dirty work.
-Due to him and his minions draining the stuffing of Unibear, the vampire bears are almost unstoppable as Naughty punishes both them and Stardust, who came up with the plan in the first place.
+In the last one, Naughty learns the bears enlisted the vampire bear Vampiricorn to do their dirty work.
+Due to Vampiricorn and his minions draining the stuffing of Unibear, the vampire bears are almost unstoppable as Naughty punishes both them and Stardust, who came up with the plan in the first place.